Bryantdl7/pihole-blocklists/readme.md

 I'm not great about checking my email, but I'm alive and I use these lists frequently both professionally and at home.
 If you ever want to text me you can do that through telegram via https://t.me/BRYANTDL7

+HELP WANTED - Submit a pull request making these lists more efficient and if they work I will approve the request!